Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 **1.1.
 Create a new Drupal webform**
 * Log in to the site (URL) where you want to create a webform.
 Be sure your account/role is permitted to create webforms.
 * Administer > Content; Click Add content; Select "Webform" (i.e., /node/add/webform).
   * [If a webform has never been created before on this site, you might not see “webforms” in the list of content types.
-If "Webform" is not listed here, then your administrator will have to add it (see Administer > Structure > Content types (i.e., /admin/structure/types)
+If "Webform" is not listed here, then your administrator will have to add it (see Administer > Structure > Content types (i.e., /admin/structure/types).
+    * If you still do not see "Add Webform" go to /node/add/webform" directly on the URL line.
 * Create Webform
   * Add values to the fields to the webform as follows: